LaxarJS/laxar/docs/manuals/widgets_and_activities.md

 Activities are _"invisible widgets"_ that are used to _fetch and manage application resources_.
 Within the page, they may represent a REST API or a data store, fetching resources and performing relevant service calls (such as a form submission) upon action request.
-This makes activities perform a role similar to AngularJS services.
+If you are familiar with AngularJS, you might recognize that activities perform a role similar to AngularJS *services*.
 The advantage over services is that using activities puts the _page author_ in control over instantiation and configuration:
 Individual widget instances may each be connected to their own activity instance, or share an event bus topic with a single instance.
-Although these configurations are not impossible to achieve using AngularJS dependency injection and -services, using LaxarJS activities makes the connections declarative and visible.

 Activities may also serve as a _mediator_ between widgets that use mutually incompatible event vocabularies (such as different resource formats).
 This may happen when integrating a widget from a third party into an application.

+### Integration Technologies

+- TODO: explain the basics on integration technologies

 ## How to Create a Widget